pllim/actions-check_wcslib_release/README.md

-# GitHub Action to open issue on new CFITSIO release
+# GitHub Action to open issue on new WCSLIB release

-Open a GitHub issue if CFITSIO has a new release in the past `CFITSIO_CHECK_N_DAYS` (default is 7 days).
-This Action should run on schedule only every `CFITSIO_CHECK_N_DAYS` days or it is going to open duplicate issues.
+Open a GitHub issue if WCSLIB has a new release in the past `WCSLIB_CHECK_N_DAYS` (default is 7 days).
+This Action should run on schedule only every `WCSLIB_CHECK_N_DAYS` days or it is going to open duplicate issues.

-Create a `.github/workflows/check_cfitsio_release.yml` with this:
+Create a `.github/workflows/check_wcslib_release.yml` with this:

 ```
-name: Check CFITSIO release
+name: Check WCSLIB release

 on:
   schedule: